Monday, October 14, 2024

 Back around 2011 this weird pedal popped up on the internet that had the enclosure and graphics of an Elka Dizzy Tone, but also the "B" logo used by Baldwin-Burns, and contained the circuit of a Buzzaround!

-As it turned out it was owned by an old friend of the blog (a very difficult to track down friend), who probably has the best fuzz collection in the world.
+As it turned out it was owned by an old friend of the blog (a very difficult to track down friend), who has one of the best fuzz collections in the world.
 At the time we had a few long discussions about the mysterious "Burns Dizzytone", but unfortunately never discovered any kind of definitive story behind its origin or reason for its existence. 🤔

 Well it's been over 10 years now, and we're still about exactly where we left off.
 So I figured it was time to throw it up on the blog and see what happens...